 The title of this post is a bit misleading in that you apparently cannot run Eclipse on a MacBook Pro with Java 6 set as the default JDK.
 Never mind that it took Apple a year and a half after the release of Java 6 for Apple to support Java 6 on OS X in the first place.
 I thought Apple was “developer friendly”?
-My experience has usually been slightly better than working on a PC, except that the failings of a PC can usually be dismissed as Microsoft’s incompetence.
+My experience on a Mac has usually been slightly better than working on a PC, except that the failings of a PC can usually be dismissed as Microsoft’s incompetence.
 Apple seems to act more like a highly-opinionated jerk.

 After I upgraded to Java 6 (and then had to manually change my JDK symlink even after the upgrade), Eclipse refused to start.
 The system log showed: